rupali-12/URL_SHORTENER/README.md

-# URL Shortener
+# QUICKURL(url_Shortener)

-**URL Shortener** is a simple web application that allows you to shorten long URLs, making them easier to share and manage.
+**QUICKURL** is a simple web application that allows you to shorten long URLs, making them easier to share and manage.

 ### [Deployed Link]